bespoken-cookbook/super-simple-audio-player/docs/skill_setup.md

 ```
 (Again, this should be run from the directory where you cloned the project, such as /Users/jpk/dev/super-simple-audio-player)

-Then on the testing field, in the **Service Simulator** section at the bottom, type `Play`.
-The click the `Ask Super Simple Player` button.
+Then on the "Test" section, go to the **Service Simulator** section at the bottom and type `Play`.
+Then click the `Ask Super Simple Player` button.
 It should return output like below:

 ![Service Simulator](https://raw.githubusercontent.com/bespoken/super-simple-audio-player/master/misc/SkillServiceSimulator.png)